Measuring the giant radio galaxy length distribution with the LoTSS: Theory

-where the RV $N_\mathrm{Q}$ is the number of quasar GRGs in the sample, the constant $N$ is the \emph{total} number of GRGs in the sample and the parameter $p_\mathrm{Q}$ is the \textit{quasar GRG probability}.
+where the RV $N_\mathrm{Q}$ is the number of quasar giants in the sample, the constant $N$ is the total number of giants in the sample and the parameter $p_\mathrm{Q}$ is the quasar GRG probability.
 Our framework predicts

 See Appendix~\ref{ap:unificationModel} for a derivation.
-Interestingly, as long as quasar GRGs and non-quasar GRGs are subject to the same selection effects, these selection effects do \emph{not} affect $p_\mathrm{Q}$.
+Interestingly, as long as quasar giants and non-quasar giants are subject to the same selection effects, these selection effects do not affect $p_\mathrm{Q}$.